Thom Tillis: Gun policy

 In the state House, Tillis supported an overhaul of gun laws allowing concealed weapons to be carried in restaurants and parks.
-He has an "A+" rating from the National Rifle Association (NRA), which spent $4.4 million during his 2014 Senate campaign, half in support of Tillis and half in opposition to Hagan.
+He has an "A+" grade from the National Rifle Association Political Victory Fund (NRA-PVF), which spent $4.4 million during his 2014 Senate campaign, half in support of Tillis and half in opposition to Hagan.
 As of 2018, Tillis was the third-largest beneficiary of NRA funding in Congress.

 After the 2016 Orlando nightclub shooting, Tillis voted for Republican bills to increase funding for the federal background check system and delay gun sales for 72 hours for individuals on the terrorist watchlist, but against Democratic bills to ban individuals on the terrorist watchlist from purchasing a gun and require background checks at gun shows and during online sales.

-In 2022, Tillis was one of 15 Republican senators to support the Bipartisan Safer Communities Act, which involved funding for state red flag provisions and crisis intervention orders, funding for school safety resources, stronger background checks for buyers under age 21, and penalties for straw purchases.
+In 2022, Tillis was one of 15 Republican senators to have supported the Bipartisan Safer Communities Act, a bill that involved funding for state red flag provisions and crisis intervention orders, funding for school safety resources, stronger background checks for buyers under age 21, and penalties for straw purchases.

 Health care

-Tillis opposes the Affordable Care Act (ACA) and has repeatedly voted to repeal it.
+Tillis opposes the Affordable Care Act (Obamacare) and has repeatedly voted to repeal it.
 In the state House of Representatives, he led the Republican effort to block the expansion of Medicaid in North Carolina.
 As the legislation prevents a governor from expanding the program, North Carolina remains one of only 12 states not to have done so as of September 2020.
 Tillis has said that health care is "not a government responsibility" and that he will "do everything in his power to overturn Obamacare."

 In 2018, amid attempts to repeal the ACA, Tillis introduced legislation to compensate for the ACA's requirement that insurers cover people with preexisting conditions.
 The bill was criticized for containing loopholes that exempted insurers from covering issues related to preexisting conditions and for failing to match the ACA's protections against discrimination.
 Tillis subsequently backtracked and said he could make improvements to the bill, and that it was merely intended to start a discussion.